Plan Execution

 One plan-wide teammate supports all tasks:

 Knowledge lives per-task in each tasks/task-N/task.md's **Research:** section — a list of pointers to durable files under documentation/technology/research/, populated by planning Stage 2 via /uc:research.
 Lead reviews research coverage per-task just before spawning each team and fills any gaps.
 Mid-execution, teammates send QUERY: {question} to Lead for external docs; Lead runs /uc:research, replies with an ANSWER:, and appends the new pointer to the task's task.md so it's durable for re-spawns and future teammates.
-The typed distinction between Teammates (TeamCreate, stateful, tracked) and Subagents (Task tool, stateless, invisible to the team graph) keeps the team focused on pipeline work while allowing cheap isolated research lookups.
+The distinction between Teammates (the Agent tool in teammate mode — name + run_in_background, stateful, tracked on the team graph) and Subagents (the Agent tool in one-shot mode — foreground, no name, stateless, invisible to the team graph) keeps the team focused on pipeline work while allowing cheap isolated research lookups.

 How a task flows